virtual-labs/exp-self-organizing-maps-iiith/experiment/experiment-name.md

-## Solution of optimization problems
+## Solution to Travelling Salesman Problem Using Self Organizing Maps